nmaiorana/csgy9223_IntroOffSec/challenge0/README.md

 The biggest learning was from getting information from the challenge prompt.
 I'm pretty new to CTF challenges and the second challenge was presenting me with vital information (the address of a function) that would be needed to solve the challenge.
 I struggled for quite sometime until Professor Dupont focused my attention on the challenge prompt.

+Overall I think my write-ups got better.
+When I review this document, I see that the last challenge had the best presentation of my work.
+I will use this as an example going forward.

 To follow are the list of challenges I completed for the week:

 ## Challenge - Are You Alive: Server Edition